isomerpages/govtech-stp/_sdf-upgrade/00a-sdf-upgrade.md

 permalink: /health/shn/sdfupgrade
 ---

-# SHN Dedicated Facility Suite Upgrade at Additional Costs
+# SHN Dedicated Facility (SDF) Suite Upgrade at Additional Costs

 Travellers who are required to complete their [Stay-Home Notice (SHN)](/health/shn) at an [SHN Dedicated Facility (SDF)](/health/shn/sdf) may upgrade to an SDF suite at additional charges, subject to availability.